Capital Lifecycle

 Yield Generation and Distribution

-Section titled “Yield Generation and Distribution”Strategy yield follows a waterfall, with a platform fee taken first:
+Section titled “Yield Generation and Distribution”Strategy yield follows a waterfall.
+The platform fee is deducted first:

-Project-side routing between ecosystem budget and buyback/burn is configured by project policy.
-Claiming is permissionless, anyone can trigger the yield claim function.
-Cadence is operationally flexible (daily, weekly, or threshold-driven).
+Project-side routing between ecosystem budget and optional buyback/burn is set by the raise creator at raise creation.
+Claiming is permissionless: anyone can trigger the yield claim function.
+Claim cadence can be daily, weekly, or threshold-driven.

 Exit Paths and Capital Effects